 5. Local and industry-specific safety codes

-In addition to national and international regulations, companies must also comply with local building codes, labor laws, and any industry-specific safety standards that apply to their operations.
+In addition to national and international regulations, companies must also comply with local building codes, labor laws, and industry-specific safety standards applicable to their operations.

 For example, food storage warehouses must adhere to health and sanitation regulations established by agencies such as the FDA.
 Understanding these additional layers of regulation is key to maintaining a fully compliant operation.